openwisp/openwisp-docs/tutorials/hotspot.rst

 This page communicates that the user can now use the internet provided by the hotspot, it also provides the following features:

-- It shows a list of the user’s sessions, including the start time, stop time, duration, traffic consumed (download and upload), and the MAC address of the device that accessed the WiFi service.
+- It shows a list of the user's sessions, including the start time, stop time, duration, traffic consumed (download and upload), and the MAC address of the device that accessed the WiFi service.
 - It allows the account password and phone number (if SMS verification is